sp-dci/.github/CODE_OF_CONDUCT.md

 # Code of Conduct

-As a community, we do not tolerate any disrespectful and hateful behaviour and comments of any sort.
-In particular, there is zero tolerance towards
+As a community, we do not tolerate any disrespectful and hateful behaviour, discrimination and comments of any kind.
+In particular, there is zero tolerance towards discrimination on the basis of
+* gender (identity or expresion)
+* race
-* racist
+* ethnicity
+* political or religious opinion
-* sexist
+* sexual orientation
-* insulting
+* or anything else

-comments and behavior of any sort.
 Constructive critic is of course always welcome, but please formulate it in a respectful way.

 ## In case of violation